High School Counselors and Administrators

 A seated format means students receive instruction from an approved high school instructor as part of their school day.
 Typically, this type of instruction is in-person and at the high school location.
 The subjects available for seated classes depend upon the credentials of each high school instructor and accreditation standards.

-Online courses mean students receiving instruction from an OTC instructor and participating in class with other college students of various ages.
+Online course format means students receive instruction from an OTC instructor and participate in class with other college students of various ages.
 This type of instruction only exists in the online format.
 Many area high schools offer this option for high school students to complete in a computer lab as part of the school day.
 The subjects available for online classes at the discounted dual credit rate are limited to a specific class list, provided on the course options page.

 Expectations and Policies